whatwg/cookiestore/explainer.md

 *Note:* multiple cookie changes in rapid succession may cause the user agent to only check for script-visible changes (relative to the last time the observer was called or the event was fired) after all the changes have been applied.
 In some cases (for instance, a very short-lived cookie being set and then expiring) this may cause the observer/event handler to miss the (now-expired) ephemeral cookie entirely.
 Expiration of a cookie monitored by a service worker might not deliver the cookie change event until the next time a document or service worker in the cookie's domain or origin is used.

+Other parts of an application need to be prepared to run after a cookie they rely on has expired but before the change event has been delivered.
+The (read API)[#reading] should be used in cases where a consistent view of the cookie store is needed prior to completing another task - for instance, displaying a user's private messages might best be deferred until the presence of an (unexpired) session cookie is verified.

 #### Single execution context

 You can monitor for script-visible cookie changes (creation, modification and deletion) during the lifetime of your script's execution context: